 (c) Prior to taking action on a purchase request, contracting officers shall ensure that the purchase requests follow the line item rules and data requirements in DFARS 204.71.
 Purchase requests for individual supplies (i.e., not bulk commodities such as oil) shall identify whether the item to be acquired is subject to the item unique identification requirements of DFARS 211.274-2.

-(2) Agencies shall have sufficient procedures in place to enable traceability of line items identified in the purchase request to those in the resulting contract.
-In developing such procedures, agencies shall ensure that provisions are made for circumstances in which the deliverables may be more completely defined during the process of soliciting offers and making an award, such as those contemplated by DFARS clause 252.204-7011, Alternative Line Item Structure.
+(3) Agencies shall have sufficient procedures in place to enable traceability of line items identified in the purchase request to those in the resulting contract.
+In developing such procedures, agencies shall ensure that provisions are made for circumstances in which the deliverables may be more completely defined during the process of soliciting offers and making an award.

 (e) Contracting officers shall not obligate funds that have not been certified as currently available and suitable.
 All purchase requests shall be reviewed and certified after agreement on price and prior to award to ensure that the funds are—